 \section{Abstract}

 In this paper we study the convergence of multiple Dirichlet $L$-series defined by where $ \chi_1,\chi_2,\ldots,\chi_r $ are non-principal Dirichlet characters.
+We further consider a more general series involvong arithmetic functions on the numerators.
 In particular we give an integral representation of the above series in the region of convergence by using Abel's summation formula.
-A certain generalized result is also mentioned.